yc22305/CubeSat/README.md

 RX0 and TX0 in arduino DUE are connected to the corresponding pins of its USB-to-TTL Serial chip, so wiring in this way could bypass information from Serial port (programming port) directly to RX0 and TX0 (where HC-05 is connected) rather than SAM3X chip (the chip for calculating) in DUE.
 Be aware that RX0 and TX0 is named relatively to arduino DUE; that means, connecting RX with RX (TX with TX) leads to "fuse" HC-05 into DUE, as HC-05 is a part of DUE other than an extra device.
 The RESET pin on DUE must connect to GND for disabling SAM3X chip.

 After entering AT mode, we open the Serial monitor provided by arduino IDE to send commands.
 For example, typing "AT+UART=57600,1,0" will modify the baudrate to 57600, the stop bit to 1, and the parity to 0.
 Commands and their usage are listed in the website mentioned.
+Remember to set Serial monitor baudrate to 38400, which is particular to message transmitting in AT mode and cannot be modified.

 Finally, we switch HC-05 back to normal mode and reset the hardware wiring.
 Simply repowering HC-05 without pressing the button activates normal mode, and wiring is set as the following: